madhead/semver-utils/README.md

     echo "${{ steps.version.outputs.inc-prepatch }}"      # 1.2.4-0
     echo "${{ steps.version.outputs.inc-prerelease }}"    # 1.2.4-0
 ```

+If the version cannot be parsed, all the outputs [will be equal to an empty string](.github/workflows/default.yml#L18-L26).

 If any of the inputs cannot be parsed, it is just silently ignored.
 This action tries its best not to fail.